MI200 matrix fused multiply-add (MFMA) behavior specifics

 • It’s enabled by default in the backward data and backward weights convolution operations.

-• You can override the default MIOpen behaviors by using the miopenSetConvolutionAttribute API call: Pass the convolution descriptor for the appropriate convolution operation, and the MIOPEN_CONVOLUTION_ATTRIB_FP16_ALT_IMPL convolution attribute (with a non-zero value), to engage the alternate implementation.
+• You can override the default MIOpen behavior by using the miopenSetConvolutionAttribute API call.
+To use the alternate implementation, pass the convolution descriptor for the appropriate convolution operation and the MIOPEN_CONVOLUTION_ATTRIB_FP16_ALT_IMPL convolution attribute (with a non-zero value).

 • You can also override the behavior using the MIOPEN_DEBUG_CONVOLUTION_ATTRIB_FP16_ALT_IMPL environment variable.
-When set to 1, MIOPEN_DEBUG_CONVOLUTION_ATTRIB_FP16_ALT_IMPL engages the alternate implementation; when set to 0, it’s disabled.
-Keep in mind that the environment variable impacts the convolution operation in all directions.
+When set to 1, MIOPEN_DEBUG_CONVOLUTION_ATTRIB_FP16_ALT_IMPL engages the alternate implementation.
+When set to 0, it’s disabled.
+This environment variable impacts the convolution operation in all directions.